-At Auburn Riverside Retreat we have canoes and tubes available for use.
-All tubes and canoes come with PFDs and paddles.
+At Auburn Riverside Retreat we have tubes available for rent.
+All tubes come with PFDs and paddles.

 The main challenge to fishing in this river is the fluctuating levels of water.
 Sometimes you have to wait for good rains before you go fishing.
 Patience, whether it is waiting for the rains to fall, or patience while fishing can never go wrong in the trout game.
 Be prepared to wait for the right water temperatures, find the right fly or bait and your persistence will definitely be rewarded when fishing on the Maitland.

 The spring Rainbow trout run is very good in this area.
 You may also catch returning Steelheads at the Maitland River mouth with some good worms or spawn as your bait.
 These Steelhead trout weigh in at about six to eight pounds.
 However, ten pounders are fairly common, while on the rare occasion in the right year, you may even bag one of the twenty pounders that pass through the Maitland river mouth.